Crispy Rice Salad with Gochujang Mushrooms

 Is this recipe gluten-free?

-Yes, it’s naturally gluten-free, make sure to check your tamari if needed.
+Yes, it’s naturally gluten-free, double-check your tamari if needed.
 Most are gluten-free.

 Can I make this nut-free?